thienan/hacker-news-android-app/README.md

 Hacker News is a social news website focusing on computer science and entrepreneurship.
 In general, the content is about "anything that gratifies one's intellectual curiosity".
-The official website can be found at https://news.ycombinator.com.
+The official website can be found on https://news.ycombinator.com.

 This project is the Android app for reading Hacker News.
 The app supports devices running Android 4.1+.
-This project is unofficial, means that this project is neither affiliated with nor endorsed by Y Combinator.
+This project is unofficial and neither affiliated with nor endorsed by Y Combinator.

 <h2>Features</h2>